benCoomes/getfit/README.md

 follow steps 1 and 2 on the following tutorial: https://developers.google.com/google-apps/calendar/quickstart/android

-When choosing the package name (2.g), enter com.teambarb.getfit instead of com.example.quickstart.
+When choosing the package name (step 2.g), enter com.teambarb.getfit instead of com.example.quickstart.

 If you are using windows, enter the following in the commandline instead